 Just back from a two-week camel trek in Mauritania, walking with a mostly French group of 14 from Chinguetti (‘la Sorbonne du desert’) to Terjit (map, left), about 150km.
 For the first two days over the dunes we were accompanied by a crew filming a report for a French TV station on the return of tourism to Mauritania (see below).

 Of course tourism never really stopped for independent travellers (compared to Algeria) and despite the killings and kidnappings of a few years ago (including an entire French family in 2007, right).
 But the recent resumption of charter flights bringing much bigger groups from Paris directly to Atar (not via Nouakchott) was something for local tour operators to celebrate.
 It is probably the result of revised travel advice issued by the French Ministry of Foreign Affairs (left).
-You’ll see they critically (and imo, correctly) extend the ‘if you must’ orange zone further east compared to the Brit FCO.
+You’ll see they critically (and imo, correctly) extend the ‘travel if you must’ orange zone further east compared to the British FCO.
 It makes all the difference for local tourism because in that orange zone most of what most people want to see in Mauritania is easily accessible.
 Our weekly plane chartered by Le Point (with seats sold on to other operators) was packed out.

 The Vallee Blanche is the longest trek Le Point offer, but in terms of landscape and pace, maybe not their best depending on your previous experience.
 Horror des horreurs, we even walked along a road for a bit.
 Our guide recommended the 8-day Amatlich Erg walk – fewer interminable rocky plateaux he said, but then that’s all part of the deal in the desert.
-Wherever you go, it’s a variety of sand, rock and landforms that’s the key.
+Wherever you go, it’s a variety of sand, rock and passing landforms that’s the key to a satisfying experience.
 I got the feeling that by day 8 or 9 most were counting the days, partly because the 25km/day pace had dropped by over 50% (as planned) by which time the 6-hour lunch breaks were exceeding walking times.

 The fact it was unseasonably hot, with temperatures of over 40°C in the shade, may have tempered enthusiasm, but actually the morale and ambience of our group was very good; most had done previous tours with Le Point, including Chad which can be a tougher call.
-The Adrar at this time is usually in the low 30s – as it was on our very last day to Terjit, but most days it really was too hard to move or even stay awake for long while lying under an acacia between noon and 3pm.
+The Adrar at this time is usually in the low 30s – as it was on our very last day to Terjit, but most days it really was too hard to move or even stay awake for long, while lying under an acacia between noon and 3pm.

 All this was eased by a hard-working crew (left) plus our guide Mohamed who, it must be said, was feeling the strain after a busy season tramping around the desert with us nasranis.
 (There was no French-domiciled accompagnateur, not a need for one; with a Brit group it might need to be different.)
 I was just relieved I had a fully charged Kindle to help pass the long hours inching along with the shade from 11am till 4 or 5pm.
 By then it wasn’t going to get hotter, or the remainder of the day’s walk was short enough to not matter so much.
 One night it felt like it didn’t drop below 30°C and after a week of this everything, even your toothpaste buried in your bag, is hot and stays hot.
 I’ve not been in such heat for so long since an early-80s moto trip to Algeria, mistakenly taken in September when it was hotter still.
 Oh, and Libya in April 1998 (right); also very hot.
 Both were quite shock and yet watching our Mauritanian camel crew stride along in their flip-flops from camp-to-camp without rests and after spending over an hour locating and laboriously loading over a dozen camels makes you wonder what you’re whining about.
 You got to take your cheche off to these guys.